alexmincin/cybersecurity-portfolio/TryHackMe-Labs/Pre Security/Offensive Security Intro.md

 ---

+## Key Terms
+- **Offensive Security:** Aims to identify and exploit system vulnerabilities to enhance security measures.

+---

 ## About this Lab
 - The main focus of this lab was to introduce me to the idea of offensive security, and give me a basic idea of what it is.
 - During this lab we utilized the tool "dirb" which used a brute-force approach.
 I utilized "dirb" by entering "dirb http://fakebank.thm" into terminal which then led the the output of a wordlist file, and successful URLs that work from the wordlist.